Calculus Without Tears

 An RLC oscillator circuit is shown, it includes a voltage generator VS. Our model will use two state variables, the circuit current and the capacitor voltage.
 From Kirchoff's voltage law VS(t) - vR(t) - vL(t) - vC(t) = VS - i(t)*R - i'(t)*L - vC(t) = 0

 An actual 3-d object not only moves from place to place, it rotates, think of a kick serve in tennis, the ball spins as it travels through air.
-The motion of a 2-d object (the bookkeeping for a 3-d object is considerably more complicated) can be decomposed into the motion of the center of mass, and the rotation of the object about the center of mass.
+The motion of a an object can be decomposed into the motion of the center of mass, and the rotation of the object about the center of mass.
+Keepting track of orientation in 3-D is a complicated matter, but simple in 2-D where the axis of rotation is fixed.
 Newton's 2nd Law of Motion can be used to show that

 Applying a constant force perpendicular to the rod as shown will cause the center of mass to move in the direction of F as per F = MA and the rod will also rotate about its c.m. as per T = Ia''.
 The graph shows the motion of a tumbing rod, with the red line tracing its c.m.
 There was no gravity pulling the rod down.